THE MILK TRAY APPROACH

 In movies, especially costume dramas, many scenes are redolent of the soft-core eroticism of chocolate ads.
 Oliver Parker’s Othello has Othello and Desdemona in montages of ruffled sheets and scattered rose petals, and Sofia Coppola’s Marie Antoinette is so sumptuously filled with parasols, plumes, ribbons, bows, cakes and macaroons it almost pleads to be devoured.

-The Milk Tray Approach also includes the symbolism of chocolate packaging.
-The satin ribbons, pretty bows, frilly cups and tissue layers, seem to inhabit the same emotional hinterland as lingerie.
+The Milk Tray Approach includes the symbolism of chocolate packaging too.
+The satin ribbons, pretty bows, frilly cups and tissue layers, inhabit the same emotional hinterland as lingerie.
 They are the pretty clothing we are invited to undress to get to the sweetness underneath.